carbonblack/carbon-black-cloud-sdk-python/docs/live-response.rst

     42 c:\windows\explorer.exe
     43 c:\windows\system32\svchost.exe

-We can create a process and kill it.
+You can also create or kill a process.

 ::